 The following is a brief biography of each current director, including each nominee for reelection at the Annual Meeting to a new term of office and each director whose current term of office continues through the Annual Meeting.
-Susan Wang, who had served as our director since December 2003, passed away on March 8, 2016, resulting in a vacancy on the Board.
-The Board has not yet nominated an individual to fill this vacancy.
+Joseph J. Krivulka, who had served as our director since March 2005, passed away on February 17, 2018.
+Dennis L. Winger, who had served as our director since December 2009, retired from the board effective as of September 26, 2018.
+Christopher A. Kuebler, who has served as our Director since December 2001, retired from the board effective as of December 31, 2018.
+The board appointed Karin Eastham as a member of the board effective as of September 26, 2018.